DiamondLightSource/volume-segmantics/paper.md

 initial small region of interest (ROI) labels needed by `Volume Segmantics`, this is achieved by using machine learning models (e.g. random forests) which are trained through 'scribbles' drawn on the data.
 It is hoped that scientists using our synchrotron facility and beyond will be able to train and use their own deep learning models using this interface to the library.
-These models can then be used to segment data during their time here and also when back at their home institution.
+These models can then be used to segment data during their time using the synchrotron and also when back at their home institution.
 In addition, it is hoped that the scientific community will use and extend `Volume Segmantics` for their own purposes.